 - Completed adult safeguard training

-After this process care-seekers are invited to interview their potential carers in person so that both can assess if they are a good match.
+After this process care-seekers are invited to interview their potential care workers in person so that both can assess if they are a good match.

 Who arranges visit schedules?

-- During the registration process care-seekers and carers will share their preferred visit schedules with us, either via the online platform or in person.
+- During the registration process care-seekers and care workers will share their preferred visit schedules with us, either via the online platform or in person.

-- Care-seekers and cares with matching schedules, care needs and skills will be able to ask for an introduction.
+- Care-seekers and care workers with matching schedules, care needs and skills will be able to ask for an introduction.

-- Care-seekers will also be able to invite carers to join their support teams via the online platform, or they can ask us to do that on their behalf.
+- Care-seekers will also be able to invite care workers to join their support teams via the online platform, or they can ask us to do that on their behalf.

-- Care-seekers can have one or more carer, depending on care needs and preference.
+- Care-seekers can have one or more care worker, depending on care needs and preference.

-- Once all the introduction steps have been completed, the care-seekers and their carer will be fully in charge of their schedule of work, without any intervention from Greenway Care Connect.
+- Once all the introduction steps have been completed, the care-seekers and their care worker will be fully in charge of their schedule of work, without any intervention from Greenway Care Connect.

 How much does the service cost?

-- Carers will share their hourly rate with potential clients via the online platform or through us.
+- Care workers will share their hourly rate with potential care-receivers via the online platform or through us.

-- Carers may have different rates for different activities (for instance, one rate for personal care and another rate for other activities of daily living).
+- Care workers may have different rates for different activities (for instance, one rate for personal care and another rate for other activities of daily living).

-- Carers may also have different rates for different times of the day and/or bank holidays; fees will be displayed alongside their experience and qualifications on the online platform which we can help you to look at.
+- Care workers may also have different rates for different times of the day and/or bank holidays; fees will be displayed alongside their experience and qualifications on the online platform which we can help you to look at.

-- Regular hourly day rates may range from £14.00 to £20.00 depending on the experience of the carer and their qualifications.
+- Regular hourly day rates may range from £14.00 to £20.00 depending on the experience of the care worker and their qualifications.

-- In addition to the carer’s hourly rate, Greenway Care Connect will charge you an introduction and support fee:
+- In addition to the care worker’s hourly rate, Greenway Care Connect will charge you an introduction and support fee:

 Introduction and support fee